Fade BG Image

 "Oh, there's a strange pattern on it, isn't there?"

 The hero grinned.
-Upon hearing Rokuko's response, I realized what it was, and chills ran through my body as if all my blood was flowing backward.
+Hearing Rokuko's response, it hit me, and a chill ran through my body as if all my blood had reversed course.

 … A bar code.
-There was something like that on it?
+There was one on this thing?
 This is completely out!

 "Yes.
-What's here is called a bar code—it's a special way of writing prices."
+What you see here is called a bar code.
+It's a special way of encoding prices."

 "Ah, now that you mention it.
-I always wondered what that pattern was, but so that's what it is."
+I'd always wondered what that pattern was, but that's what it is."

-I responded immediately… This guy, he definitely suspects I'm Japanese.
-My reaction just now might have confirmed it for him.
+I jumped in without missing a beat… This guy definitely suspects I'm Japanese.
+That reaction just now might have confirmed it for him.

 Oh, right.
 Haku-san must have heard about bar codes too.
-If she thinks I'm some super-genius with hidden schemes, she'd probably see this bar code as bait I deliberately planted.
+If she thinks I'm some ultra-capable schemer, she'd naturally see this bar code as bait I deliberately planted.
 Even though it was a complete blunder on my part!

 "… Well, that's why I believe this dungeon has clues to my hometown."

-"I see… Ah, you're welcome to investigate, but this dungeon is basically for beginners… please don't cause too much damage, alright?"
+"I see… Well, you're free to investigate, but this is a beginner dungeon after all… please don't wreck the place, alright?"

 "Yes.
 I understand.
 For now, I'll be staying for one week."

-Saying that, Hero Wataru bowed deeply… He doesn't seem like a bad person, but well, we'll see.
+Saying that, Hero Wataru bowed deeply… He doesn't seem like a bad guy, but who knows.

 Ah.
 Right.
-I need to ask about the proposal to Rokuko too.
+I still need to ask about the whole proposing to Rokuko thing.
 Well, nine times out of ten it probably meant a research partner.

 Comments0